-The easiest way to get to us is through the city of Zitácuaro (zee TAK war o), which is on the very eastern edge of the state of Michoacán.
-Zitácuaro is about two hours from both Mexico City and Toluca, three hours from Morelia and four hours from San Miguel de Allende.
+The easiest way to get to us is through the city of Zitácuaro (pronounced zee TAK war o), which is on the very eastern edge of the state of Michoacán.
+Zitácuaro is about two hours from both Mexico City and Toluca, three hours from Morelia and four to five hours from San Miguel de Allende.
 Once you get to Zitácuaro, we are 30 minutes or 17 km away in the village of Macheros in the State of Mexico.
 Macheros is an hour and a half away from Valle de Bravo.
 Click on the relevant link below for details:

 From Mexico City or Morelia By Public Transport